|

 freezing for several days.
 The snow has become wet and soggy but there

-no indication of it melting
+is no indication of it melting

 as yet except on south facing hillsides where it is struck by the direct rays of